newtfire/newTutorials/yuying-review-mia3JS/yuying-review-mia3J.md

  ![](3.png)

-After asking for a help for Mia, I learn that after running ```npm run dev```, Vite generate a project folder with a start website for me, so I need to replace the code in these files.
+After asking for a help for Mia, I learn that after running ```npm run dev```, Vite generates a project folder with a start website for me, so I need to replace the code in these files.

  ![](2.png)